unisdr/delta/_docs/technical-documentation.md

 ### 8. Support and Documentation

     The support and maintenance will be provided in-house for the **UNDRR instance** and for the shared code base available for all countries.
     For country-specific needs, a self-help website will be set up with:

 - Code sharing
 - Comprehensive user manuals

+### 9. FAQ